valantic/eslint-config-valantic/README.md

 ## Setup

 After installing the config package, you still need to create a `eslint.config.js` inside your project, where you tell ESLint to use the valantic config.

+Check out a real-world example here: [valantic vue template](https://github.com/valantic/vue-template/blob/main/eslint.config.js)

 ```js
 // eslint.config.js